Uberspace/lab/source/guide_nextcloud.rst

 Nextcloud
 #########

 Nextcloud_ is an open source cloud solution written in PHP and distributed unter the AGPLv3 licence.
+You can find further infromation on how to secure and optimise your setup at the offical `docs page <https://docs.nextcloud.com>`_.

 Nextcloud was initially released in 2016 as a fork of ownCloud_ and is maintained by Nextcloud GmbH.